 8. Don’t say “My last office had that”

-Conflict between integrating components into a system and features that exist (or may soon exist) never ends.
+The conflict between integrating components into a system and features that exist (or may soon exist) never ends.
 While your mail server at the previous company may have had all the groupware features under the sun, don’t expect all this to exist where you are now.
-The process of building an integrating features for a particular company is immensely complicated.
+The process of building and integrating features for a particular company is immensely complicated.
 Instead of being a dick about it, why not show respect and ask “What would it take to get this feature in our system?”

 9. Don’t say “Please advise”

-For some, it’s reflex to treat everyone like an idiot.
+For some, it’s a reflex to treat everyone like an idiot.
 When you sign off on an email with “Please advise”, you’re treating your IT person like an imbecile.
 Whether he or she is actually an idiot, I can’t say.
 Instead, show an uncanny awareness that your IT person is capable of understanding that “advising” you is part of the process.
 Adding please to this phrase is kind of like sprinkling sparkles on poop.
 It’s still poop.
 In fact, poor IT is more than smart enough to not waste your time when no contact is necessary at all.

 10. Don’t say “But I didn’t do anything”

-In the great and glorious history of human problem solving, no one improved on a situation by proclaiming lack of action.
+In the great and glorious history of human problem solving, no one improved on a situation by proclaiming a lack of action.
 If you did do something, it may be very useful to your IT person, so say it.
-If you don’t know what caused the problem, please avoid from interjecting with your innocence.
+If you don’t know what caused the problem, please avoid interjecting with your innocence.
 In this case, almost anything at all is better than this phrase.